Using GPUs with Python

 Learn common schemes for GPU code acceleration

-Learn about the GPU nodes at HPC2N and UPPMAX
+Learn about the GPU nodes at HPC2N, UPPMAX, LUNARC, and NSC

 In order to understand the capabilities of a GPU, it is instructive to compare a pure CPU architecture with a GPU based architecture.
 Here, there is a schemematics of the former: